GilGS/TodoList-DB2/README.md

   `sudo docker run -p 8090:8090 -d todolist-db2`

 ##Deploy to Bluemix
+To deploy this app to Bluemix, you have to build and a deploy a Docker image with the app.

 1. Login to your [Bluemix](https://new-console.ng.bluemix.net/?direct=classic) account (create an account, if necessary)

 2. Download and install the [Cloud Foundry tools](https://new-console.ng.bluemix.net/docs/starters/install_cli.html):